 - Innocently Insensitive:EXADI: He called you a "predictable sack of misplaced hope and failed ambition."
 Based on my scans, this seems accurate, but still, how rude!

 - Let Us Never Speak of This Again: EXADI, after you fix her Accidental Double Entendre Corrector.

-- Like Father, Like Daughter: Like her designer, whom she considers her father, EXADI becomes depressed and eventually commits suicide.
+- Like Parent, Like Child: Like her designer, whom she considers her father, EXADI becomes depressed and eventually commits suicide.